 What has a tail … and wings … but swims underwater?
 The newest residents at the Fort Worth Zoo, that’s what!

 Tucked just off the main path, beyond the Museum of Living Art (MOLA) and over the bridge, Stingray Cove is an all-new, interactive exhibit where guests can get up close to and touch a variety stingrays and small sharks as they swim through the shallow saltwater pool.
 The pool is just the right height so that even the littlest visitors can see into the water.
 As you peer just over the pool’s edge, you’ll see more than 50 stingrays and sharks gliding through the water or nestling into the sandy bottom beneath you.
 As an added bonus, you can purchase food to feed the rays as well!

-Stingray Cove is open daily during normal Zoo operating hours and admission is $5 ($4 for Zoo members).
+Stingray Cove is open daily during normal Zoo operating hours and admission is $4 ($3 for Zoo members).
 Admission to Stingray Cove is purchased just outside the exhibit.
 Your admission covers all-day entry, so stop by, say hi and stay for a while on your next visit to the Fort Worth Zoo!